PeterGrillot/veranda/README.md

 # veranda

-A really quick and dirty MAME front end built in C++.
+A really quick and dirty MAME front end built in C++ and SFML.
 You will need MAME set up.
 Also I built it on linux, so system command would need to be updated for OS.

 ## Deps